GO Transit fleet: Coaches

+Work Cars

+Plasser American DynaCAT 09-2X and Unimat work cars are used for Metrolinx GO projects as well as the construction of the Ontario Line.
+These cars are stored at the Whitby Maintenance Facilities.

 Bus

 GO Transit currently operates two types of buses: single-decker highway coaches, constituting 75% of the active fleet; and commuter-type double-decker buses, constituting the remaining 25%.
 All vehicles run on diesel fuel.